 Students may elect to take additional Project Laboratories or choose from classroom courses in biology and business, which might include Molecular Biology, Microbiology, Molecular Pharmacology, Protein Structure and Disease, Biostatistics, Human Genetics, Neurobiology of Human Disease, Growth Control and Cancer, Stem Cells, Human Reproductive and Developmental Biology, Enzyme Mechanisms, Quantitative Approaches to Biochemistry, Entrepreneurship, Management Communication, Managing Global Human Capital, and Marketing.

 Mentoring and Career Guidance

 The program directors and course instructors individually advise and mentor students.
-The Office of Career Services at the Graduate School of Arts and Sciences and the Hiatt Career Center provide career guidance one-on-one and with workshops.
+The Center for Career and Professional Development at the Graduate School of Arts and Sciences and the Hiatt Career Center provide career guidance one-on-one and with workshops.
 They also help with alumni networking and organize employer visits.